Korean Embassy Dubai: Location, Hours & Appointment Guide

 If you are a Dubai resident planning to apply for a South Korean visa, your first question is likely about where to go.
 There is no Korean consulate in Dubai.
 The Embassy of the Republic of Korea in Abu Dhabi is the sole diplomatic mission handling visa services for all UAE residents, whether you live in Dubai, Sharjah, Ajman, or any other emirate.

-This guide covers everything Dubai residents need to know about the Korean Embassy: its exact location and address, working hours, how to book an appointment, the full range of services offered, how to get there from Dubai, parking options, what to bring on your visit, and how to avoid the trip entirely by using OraVisa’s on-your-behalf submission service.
+This guide covers everything Dubai residents need to know about the Korean Embassy: its exact location and address, working hours, how to book an appointment, the full range of services offered, how to get there from Dubai, parking options, what to bring on your visit, and how OraVisa’s document-preparation and postal-lodgement coordination service can help you avoid the trip entirely.

 We have also included the Embassy’s holiday schedule for 2026, covering both Korean and UAE public holidays, so you can plan your visit without surprises.